 What is Ketamine?

 Ketamine is an anesthetic developed in the early 1960s.
-It is one of the most widely used drugs in modern medicine.
+It is one of the most widely-used drugs in modern medicine.
 It has a variety of medical uses, and is FDA-approved as an anesthetic.
 Ketamine has a remarkably safe track record in surgical settings, and is frequently used in pediatric surgery.
 It is also commonly used to treat the extreme physical pain of a condition called CRPS/RSD.
 The US military has used ketamine as a battlefield anesthetic since the Vietnam War.
 Ketamine is also used in veterinary medicine.
-Just like many other essential medications such as morphine or Valium, ketamine is stolen from suppliers and pharmacies to be abused recreationally, and it is a controlled substance in many countries.
-In the US ketamine is listed on DEA Schedule III.
+Just like many other essential medications frequently used in anesthesia, Ketamine is a controlled substance with the potential for recreational abuse.
+In the US, ketamine is listed as a DEA Schedule III drug.

 Is Ketamine Infusion Therapy Safe?